reshmabidikar/slate/source/includes/_invoice.md

 ## Custom Fields

 Custom fields are `{key, value}` attributes that can be attached to any customer resource.
-In particular they can be added to invoices`.
+In particular they can be added to invoices.
 For details on Custom Fields see [Custom Field](https://killbill.github.io/slate/#custom-field).

 ### Add custom fields to an invoice